 With PPC advertising, advertisers pay the host site for each click their ads receive.
 As a result, this monetization method is only lucrative if your site generates significant amounts of traffic on a regular basis.
 Additionally, the type of site you host can affect the value of your PPC advertising, as higher-cost products tend to pay more for clicks than those with lower value.

-5. Email Lists
+5. Email lists

 Many websites use mailing lists to keep customers informed about new products and upcoming events.
 Business owners may not realize, however, that they can also earn money by “renting out” their email lists to other companies.

 As the name suggests, email rental involves sending online communication to members of your mailing list on behalf of an outside company.
 If you have a robust mailing list, email rental can yield significant revenue for your business.
-In fact, a recent report suggests that the average email-list rental fee is $68 per thousand addresses.
+In fact, a recent report suggested that the average email-list rental fee is $68 per thousand addresses.

 Unfortunately, this monetization technique is not without its drawbacks.
 When you rent out your email list, you run the risk of annoying clients with irrelevant promotions.
 In the long run, you may even lose customers who opt to unsubscribe rather than continue receiving unwanted communication.
 Email marketing is a powerful tool at your disposal, and losing your own dedicated followers to make a quick buck can cost you in the long run.

-6. Membership Sites
+6. Membership sites

 While membership sites offer benefits like continuous income, they also pose some challenges for site owners.
-Not only do these sites require more money to set up and maintain, but small businesses may also struggle to produce the extra content needed to keep members engaged.
+Not only do these sites require more money to set up and maintain, small businesses may also struggle to produce the extra content needed to keep members engaged.
 Additionally, websites risk upsetting their regular visitors if they put some of their best content behind a paywall.